 Parameterization

 We parameterized our model as a freshwater plankton system based on Dakos’ model (Dakos et al. 2009).
-Dakos’ model uses a Rosenzweig-McArthur multi-species model with two trophic levels, and parameterizes it to describe a zooplankton - phytoplankton system.
 Unlike Dakos, who uses seasonally changing parameters, our parameters were assumed to be independent of time (see table [tab:Parameters]).

 Competition and predation matrices

 Our main purpose is to analyze the effect of different competition strengths on the long term dynamics exhibited.
-In order to simulate and quantify this heterogeneity, we introduce the competition parameter ϵ.
-This dimensionless parameter was used to build a competition matrix A, whose diagonal terms are identically 1, and whose non-diagonal terms are drawn from a uniform probability distribution centered at 1+ϵ and with a given width (here we chose w=0.05).
-Defined this way, the parameter ϵ allows us to travel continuously from strong intraspecific (ϵ<0) to strong interspecific competition (ϵ>0), meeting neutral competition near ϵ=0.
-Two ecosystems with the same competition parameter, despite not being identical, will exhibit the same competition type.
-For the rest of this paper, we will call neutral-on-average those ecosystems with ϵ=0 (see figure 1).
+For this, we introduce the competition parameter ϵ to build a competition matrix A, whose non-diagonal terms are drawn from a uniform distribution centered at 1+ϵ and with a given width (here we chose w=0.05).
+The diagonal terms are by definition 1.
+Defined this way, the parameter ϵ allows us to move continuously from strong intraspecific (ϵ<0) to strong interspecific competition (ϵ>0), meeting near-neutral competition at ϵ=0.
+For the rest of this paper, we will call ecosystems with ϵ=0, neutral-on-average (see figure 1).

 The competition matrix on the left is a clear case of dominant intraspecific competition.
 The central one represents a case of neutral-on-average competition.
 The matrix in the right panel shows a case of dominant interspecific competition.
 The difference between them is the relative size of the non-diagonal elements respective of the diagonal ones.
 This property of the competition matrices is controlled by the competition parameter ϵ.

-Regarding the predation matrix S , we proceed as in Dakos et al. (2009) and draw each of its coefficients from a uniform probability distribution bounded between 0 and 1.
+Regarding the predation matrix S , we follow Dakos et al. (2009) and draw each of its coefficients from a uniform probability distribution bounded between 0 and 1.

-Numerical experiment
+Numerical experiments

-Depending on the parameters and initial conditions, a system like the one described in equation [eq:SystemUnderStudy] can give rise to three types of qualitative behaviour, each of them roughly corresponding to a different type of attractor (see figure 2).
-The first one, a stable point attractor, generates a constant species composition.
-Secondly, limit cycle (and limit tori) attractors give rise to periodically (or quasiperiodically) changing species composition.
-Lastly, we’ll refer as chaotic to attractors that, while remaining bounded, do not fit in any of the previous categories.
+Depending on the parameters and initial conditions, our model (equation [eq:SystemUnderStudy]) can have three kinds of dynamics, each of them roughly corresponding to a different kind of attractor (see figure 2).
+In a stable point attractor, species composition is constant.
+The limit cycle (and limit tori) attractors corresponds to periodically (or quasiperiodically) changing species composition.
+The last category are chaotic attractors, where the species composition changes irregularly within bounds and there is sensitivity to initial conditions.

 Our family of models generates time series of the population of each species.
 The time series can be classified in 3 qualitative types depending on their asymptotic behaviour: stable, cyclic and chaotic.
 In panel A, the system reaches a stable attractor after a transient time.
 In panel B, a periodic attractor, with an approximate period of 1000 days, is reached after the transient time.
 The system in panel C never reaches a stable nor a cyclic attractor, but a chaotic one.